demisto/content/Packs/AMP/Integrations/CiscoAMPEventCollector/README.md

 This is the Cisco AMP event collector integration for XSIAM.
-This integration was integrated and tested with version xx of CiscoAMPEventCollector.
+This integration was integrated and tested with version v1 of CiscoAMPEventCollector.

 ## Configure Cisco AMP Event Collector on Cortex XSOAR